easyscience/EasyReflectometryLib/docs/src/api/fitting.rst

 reflectivity curve, or while having a worse classical chi-square.

-For reflectometry data, ``hybrid`` is generally the recommended compromise: it preserves ordinary weighted least-squares behavior where valid variances are available, while still allowing zero-variance points to contribute through the Mighell-style substitution.
+For reflectometry data, ``hybrid`` is generally the recommended compromise: it preserves ordinary weighted least-squares behavior where positive variances are available, while still allowing non-positive-variance points to contribute through the Mighell-style substitution.

 Objective modes